Pisa – much more than the Leaning Tower

-There are over 100 hotels to choose from, with the majority of them being 3 star rated or below.
-If you prefer to stay in style though, don’t worry, Pisa does also have a couple of 5 star hotels and nine 4 star hotels.
+There are over 100 hotels to choose from, with the majority being three stars rated or below.
+If you prefer to stay in style, though, don’t worry, Pisa also has a couple of 5-star hotels and nine 4 star hotels.

 Grand Hotel Duomo lives up to its name as a grand and inviting high-end hotel.
-It may be rated 4 star but it has a different charm to Hotel Relais Dell-Orologio.
+It may be rated four stars, but it has a different charm to Hotel Relais Dell-Orologio.

 Weather and climate

-July and August see the warmest temperatures in average, with an average high of 29.5C both months.
+July and August see the warmest temperatures on average, with an average high of 29.5C both months.

 June is a little more comfortable with an average high of 26C, and although September is pleasant heat-wise, it does get considerably wetter from September through to November.

-Winters are cool and damp so not a great time for sightseeing, but from May it becomes warm and drier.
+Winters are cool and damp, so it is not a great time for sightseeing, but it becomes warm and drier from May.

 Festivals and events

-The Luminara Festival takes place on June 16 and is very beautiful with more than 10,000 candles lit along the banks of the Arno, and the evening ends with a huge fireworks display.
+The Luminara Festival takes place on June 16 and is very beautiful, with more than 10,000 candles lit along the banks of the Arno, and the evening ends with a massive fireworks display.

 Later in June (the last Sunday of the month) is the Game of Bridge in which the two sides of the city compete over the Ponte di Mezzo (the main bridge in Pisa) by trying to push each side off the bridge.